sec-fortress/Practical-Ethical-Hacking-Notes/Active Directory Lab Build/Setting Up Users, Groups, and Policies.md

 ![](https://i.imgur.com/ji4ng2P.png)

-- Now we need to create a couple of other Users to utilize in this environment
+- Now we need to create a couple of other Users to utilize in this environment, You can ckl